Lei-Zhong/Lei-Zhong.github.io/blog/_posts/2024-09-10-landscape-design.md

 {:.figcaption}

 ### GIS Analysis for Informed Landscape Planning
-Geographic Information Systems (GIS) is a powerful tool that plays a key role in landscape planning at both large and small scale planning.
-By combining GIS with Rhino and Python, we are able to model spatial relationships, optimize pathways, determine functional location and refine our design to meet both different needs.
+Geographic Information Systems (GIS) is a powerful tool that plays a key role in landscape planning at both large and small scales.
+By combining GIS with Rhino and Python, we can model spatial relationships, optimize pathways, determine functional locations, and refine designs to meet diverse needs.

-For the GIST campus project, GIS analysis was pivotal in understanding the site's complex environment.
-Using GIS, we mapped the topography and hydrology of the area, identifying the suitable place for implementing key water management features such as ditches, retention ponds, and drainage systems.
+In the GIST campus project, GIS analysis was pivotal in understanding the site's complex environmental dynamics.
+We mapped the topography and hydrology of the area, identifying suitable locations for key water management features such as ditches, retention ponds, and drainage systems.
+Similarly, in the Songshan Lake Park project, where I was responsible for ecological and sustainable design, GIS was instrumental in determining suitable construction locations.

 ![Project2](/img/project2.png)

-Using MIKE 11 and GIS for Green Infrastructure Planning for Flood Risk Reduction in Saint Martín {:.figcaption}
+GIS Analysis for Optimal Construction Location and Water Management in Songshan Lake and GIST Campus Projects {:.figcaption}

 ## Landscape Design